Skip to Main Content

 Emailing an Article

 Academic Search Premier allows you to EMAIL an article to yourself along with that article's citation.
-To send an EMAIL click on the email button in the right side menu.
+To send an email, click on the share button in the upper right side menu.
+Then select the EMAIL tab in the share popup.
+Enter your email address.

 Citing an Article